lowtower/GpxTrackPoster/README.md

   --heatmap-radius RADIUS_KM
                         Scale the heatmap such that at least a circle with radius=RADIUS_KM is visible (default: automatic).
+  --heatmap-tile-provider TILEPROVIDER
+                        Optionally, choose a tile provider from the list for a background map image.

 Circular Type Options:
   --circular-rings      Draw distance rings.